surfer190/fixes/docs/networking/packet-guide-to-core-networking-protocols.md

 > Computers cabled together in a network are almost certainly going to be connected via ethernet

-It is the technology describing the rules used i ncommunication between LAN-based systems and is considered Layer 2.
+It is the technology describing the rules used in communication between LAN-based systems and is considered Layer 2.

 It is ubiquitous and has forced desktop and laptop products to include ethernet cables